erikmannerfelt/svalbard_radar/data_pub_README.md

 # Draft dataset publication from Mannerfelt et al., (submitted)
 Titled: **Glacier thickness, thermal regime, and subjective uncertainty from ground-penetrating radar of 25 Svalbard glaciers**

+### **NOTE**: This is a preliminary version that only contains radargrams from Filantropbreen and Fimbulisen.
+All data will be available upon final publication of the paper.

 ## Dataset description

 This repository contains ground-penetraing radar data (GPR) from 25 glaciers in Svalbard, associated with the publication Mannerfelt et al., (submitted).